libsemigroups/libsemigroups/README.md

 [Semigroupe 2.01](https://www.irif.fr/~jep/Logiciels/Semigroupe2.0/semigroupe2.html):

-* there is a (hopefully) convenient C++ API, which makes it relatively easy to create, and manipulate semigroups and monoids
+* there is a (hopefully) convenient C++ API, which makes it relatively easy to create and manipulate semigroups and monoids
 * there are some multithreaded methods for semigroups and their congruences
 * you do not have to know/guess the size of a semigroup or monoid before you begin